 Here are what I think make her outstanding:

-she’s sympathetic – she says most people she works with have good well-organised homes, they just have got swamped with accumulations from divorces, bereavements, house moves, changes of life
+she’s sympathetic – she says most people she works with have good, well-organised homes, they have just got swamped with a sudden tsunami of boxes from divorces, bereavements, house moves, changes of life.

 - Make the switch from “I’m a victim of this other person who stored up this stuff so now I have the problem of disposing of it.”
 Find some positive in it. e.g. “This is normal for the next generation to do, thank goodness it’s not a vast house to clear”.